Southern Arizona VA Health Care System

 - Consult your provider for questions about your diabetes.

 Do NOT take iron, vitamins, fiber supplements, aspirin (325 milligrams), or NSAIDS such as: Motrin (ibuprofen), Naproxen, Meloxicam, Advil and Aleve.

 Until 6 hours before your procedure you may consume:

 - Clear bouillon or broth

-- Tea or Black coffee
+- Tea or Black coffee (no milk or creamer)